lamphanqg/lamphanqg.github.io/about.md

 ## Work Experience

-*Under maintenance...*
+* Backend Engineer in YAMAP Inc., Sep 2022 - Present
+* System Engineer in Ruby Development Inc., Sep 2019 - Aug 2022
+* System Engineer in Neolab Inc., Dec 2015 - Sep 2019

 ## What I want

-Currently, I would like to have a job where I can practice and enhance my programming skills.
+Currently, I would like to have a job where I can enhance my programming and system design skills.
 Recently I'm looking into some following topics:

+* Modular Monolith
+* Schema-driven development
+* Database performance (especially PostgreSQL)
+* Geodata with PostGIS, RGeo, Mapbox, etc.
 * TDD in Rails with Rspec
-* Vuejs
-* Typescript
-* Elixir
-* EC
-* Chat application
-* Agriculture & gardening (I have a small garden near my house, where I enjoy growing my veggies)
 * Data analysis and visualization (like in business intelligence systems)
-* Design system (in order to make peace between designers and developers)

 ## What I don't want